leafon5/neurondash/README.md

 ## Currently working on:
 - the mod thing that will get the values i need for the input nodes
     - most of the player value reading stuff is done
+## To do:
 - i need to do stuff like region of interest and play a bit with the levels info sooo
-## To do:
-- im lazy

 ## Building